mozilla-services/merino/test-engineering/contract-tests/client/README.md

   * `data_type` - Set to `data` or `offline-expansion-data`.
 * A Kinto service scenario step will not check a `response` defined in the scenario, but will raise an error in the event of an unexpected HTTP response.
+* All records populated by Kinto service scenario steps are deleted as part of the scenario teardown.

 Example:
 ```yaml